What the BRIEF-2 Measures — and What It Doesn't

 BRIEF-2 · Parent + Teacher Elevated · Broad EF Profile · ADHD Context

 The BRIEF-2 was completed by [Student]'s parent/caregiver and classroom teacher to assess executive functioning in everyday home and school settings.
-Parent ratings reflected significant elevations on the Global Executive Composite (GEC; T=[##]), with broadly elevated scores across both the Behavior Regulation Index (BRI; T=[##]) and Metacognition Index (MI; T=[##]).
+Parent ratings reflected significant elevations on the Global Executive Composite (GEC; T=[##]), with broadly elevated scores across the Behavior Regulation Index (BRI; T=[##]), Emotion Regulation Index (ERI; T=[##]), and Cognitive Regulation Index (CRI; T=[##]).
 Specifically, parent ratings were most elevated on Inhibit (T=[##]), Working Memory (T=[##]), and Organization of Materials (T=[##]), reflecting [his/her/their] parent's observations of difficulty controlling impulses, holding directions in mind, and managing personal materials at home.
-Teacher ratings yielded a GEC of T=[##], with similarly elevated BRI (T=[##]) and MI (T=[##]) scores.
+Teacher ratings yielded a GEC of T=[##], with similarly elevated BRI (T=[##]), ERI (T=[##]), and CRI (T=[##]) scores.
 Elevated teacher ratings on Working Memory (T=[##]) and Plan/Organize (T=[##]) were particularly notable, as these reflect specific difficulty maintaining multi-step directions during instruction and organizing tasks in the classroom.
-The broadly elevated and cross-informant consistent profile is educationally significant — [Student]'s executive functioning difficulties affect [his/her/their] ability to initiate and complete academic tasks, manage materials, follow multi-step directions, and regulate behavioral responses across home and school settings.
+The broadly elevated and cross-informant consistent profile is educationally significant — [Student]'s executive functioning difficulties affect [his/her/their] ability to initiate and complete academic tasks, manage materials, follow multi-step directions, and regulate behavioral and emotional responses across home and school settings.

 Customize which scales to highlight based on actual elevation pattern.
 For ADHD: lead with Inhibit and Working Memory.
 For AU: lead with Shift and Self-Monitor.
 For ED: lead with Emotional Control.